Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors

-To show this, we will define the list of resources of a term $LR(t)$ by tracking resources in contexts of typing rules and show that such lists are preserved by reduction.
-To reason about resources in case of substitutions, $LR(t[v/x])$ should be equal to the concatenation of $LR(t)$ and $LR(v)$.
-This restricts contexts to have the shape $\Theta \eqdef \Gamma; L; \Delta$ with $L$ the list of resources, $\Gamma, \Delta$ contexts of variables and $x$ to be the right-most variable in $\Gamma$ or the left-most variable in $\Delta$.
+To prove this property, we will define the list of resources $LR(t)$ of a term $t$ by tracking resources in contexts of typing rules, and show that such lists are invariant by reduction.
+In order to reason about resources in case of substitutions, $LR(t[v/x])$ must be definable in terms of $LR(t)$ and $LR(v)$, hence their concatenation.
+To ensure this (see \cref{lem:ord-sl}), we restrict contexts to have the shape $\Theta \eqdef \Gamma; L; \Delta$ with $L$ the list of resources, $\Gamma, \Delta$ contexts of variables and $x$ to be the right-most variable in $\Gamma$ or the left-most variable in $\Delta$.